devops329/devops/instruction/playwright/playwright.md

 }
 ```

-Once you are done, go over to Canvas and submit a screenshot of your code with 100% coverage.
+Once you are done, you should have 100% coverage.
+This will look something like the following.

-The following is an example of what you should submit.

 ![Playwright coverage](playwrightCoverage.png)